arthurfortes/br_gender/README.rst

 get_gender_by_majority (method)
 *******************
 Returns gender of name.
-Possible results: Male, Famele and Unk (for unknown cases). **In this case, the function does not return 'unisex' and chooses to return the gender based on the number of examples per name, that is, if a name is mostly registered as masculine, this will be the output.**
+Possible results: Male, Famele and Unk (for unknown cases). **In this case, the function does not return 'unisex' and chooses to return the gender based on the number of examples per name.**

 |